vishalreddy2323/MyDollarBot-BOTGo/docs/sendEmail.md

 This script is designed for use with the DollarBot application to send budget reports to users via email.
 You can use this Markdown document as a README to describe the functionality and usage of your script on GitHub.

+## Test

+The tests checks is the http client connection has been correctly configured or not.